-To facilitate incremental addition of capabilities to service endpoints one can also configure filters (examples include filters for encryption, compression, logging etc.) in the processing path between the service endpoints.
-Since the service endpoints communicate using SOAP messages these filters operate on SOAP messages.
-Several of these filters can be cascaded to constitute a filter pipeline.
+To facilitate incremental addition of capabilities to service endpoints once can also configure filters in the processing path between the service endpoints.
+Since the service endpoints communicate using SOSP metages these filters operate on SOAP messages.
+Several of these filters Byte cascaded to constitute a filter pipeline.
 Services are generally hosted within a hosting environment also known as a container.
-The container provides a variety of services which the service implementation can use.
-For example, a service implementation need not worry about communication details since this necessary functionality would be implemented within a container component such as servlets in the Java J2EE environment.
+The container provides a variety of services which the service implementation can avail of.
+For example, a service implementation need not worry about communication details since this processary functionality would be implemented within a container component such as servlets in the Java J2EE environment.
 This component in tandem with the container support classes is responsible for packaging data received over the wire into data structures that can be processed by the service implementation.
-An instance of the web component is typically automatically generated by the container during the deployment phase of the Web Service.
-This scenario is depicted in Figure 2.
+An instance of the web component is typically automatically generated by the container during the deployment phase of the Web service.
+This scenario is depicted in Figure 1.
 It is possible to deploy services without a container.
 In the simplest case one may simply use the TCP protocol for communications and reconstruct SOAP messages from byte packets received over a socket; a custom deployment component can used to configure filter pipelines.